LuisBuruato/M-L-Principles-/README.md

 ## Project Summary

-This project applies clustering techniques to analyze customers and vehicles, aiming to uncover natural groupings and meaningful insights.
+This project applies clustering techniques to analyze customers behaviours, aiming to uncover natural groupings and meaningful insights.
 Methods such as normalization, distance matrix calculation, hierarchical clustering, and K-Means were applied, accompanied by visualizations for interpretation.

 ---